 Organisation: The organisation and content of lectures and laboratory works are shown below.
 Please note that lecture attendance is compulsory!
-All lectures will be given remotely (using Zoom).
+All lectures will be given either remotely (using Zoom) or in classroom.
 Time and location of lab work will be announced as the course progresses.